hkmztrk/CytoscapeTutorial/README.md

 ### Clustering

-## Example Task
+## Example Task (Protein-Ligand Interaction)
 1. Go to [PDB](http://www.rcsb.org/pdb/software/rest.do) database.
-Type “Diabetes Mellitus" in the searchbox and choose Meshtree code C19.246 and go.
+Select advanced Search under Search box.
+   Set the first parameter as Text: “Diabetes Mellitus".
+   Set the second parameter as HasLigand(s): "Yes"
+   By this way, we make sure that each protein in this data set binds to at least one ligand.

 2. You might filter the results by selecting a specific organism.

 3. Go to Reports menu and select Custom Reports > Customizable Table.

+4. Choose the parameters you are interested in.